Statutes of the Austro-Arab Chamber of Commerce

 - Resolutions regarding an amendment to the Statutes (§ 10/9 and § 20) or dissolution of the Chamber (§ 10/10 and § 21) shall require a three-fourth majority of the votes present or represented at the session.

-- Absent members who have not authorised an attending member to represent them, may transmit their votes or their statements in writing or in electronic form with respect to certain resolutions or topics, which, in accordance with the agenda, are to be discussed at General Assembly of members.
+- Absent members who have not authorised an attending member to represent them, may transmit their votes or their statements in writing or in electronic form with respect to certain resolutions or topics, which, in accordance with the agenda, are to be discussed at the General Assembly of members.
 However, this presumes that such letters have been received by the office of the secretary no later than the day prior to General Assembly of members.

-- Voting at General Assembly of members shall be on an open basis.
+- Voting at the General Assembly of members shall be on an open basis.
 Upon application of at least one-fifth of the votes present or represented by proxy, a secret ballot must be taken.

-§10: Duties of General Assembly of members
+10: Duties of the General Assembly of members

-The competencies of the General Assembly of members
+The competencies of the General Assembly of members are as follows:

 - Discharge of the Board of Directors and of the Executive Committee and Treasurer.